Home > Peru >

 Mario Vargas Llosa

-Mario Vargas Llosa is a Peruvian writer and politician who is one of Latin America's leading novelists and essayists.
-He was hailed in the 1960s as one of the main exponents of the Latin American literary boom, and continues to write prolifically.
-He is considered to have more of a continued international impact and world-wide audience than any other writer from the Latin American Boom.
+Jorge Mario Pedro Vargas Llosa is a Peruvian writer, politician, journalist, and essayist.
+Vargas Llosa is one of Latin America's most significant novelists and essayists, and one of the leading authors of his generation.
+Some critics consider him to have had a larger international impact and worldwide audience than any other writer of the Latin American Boom.

 Related websites